-Figure 1-2: combox overview - Reconstructing a file into the combox directory from the encrypted shards located in the node directories.
+Figure 1-2: combox overview - Reconstructing a file from the encrypted shards.

 File splitting Combo-Box splits a file into shards based on the space available on each node directory [2], while combox is not yet cognizant about space left on each node directory and splits the file into N equal shards, where N is equal to the number of node directories.